Sep048:15 AM to 2:15 PM

 Please join us for a special evening to make sure the best public policy and governance education is accessible to all, regardless of one’s economic circumstance…and for a birthday toast to remember!

-From our beginning in 1961, the Evans School was founded on the principal of access to leadership roles in public service, regardless of one’s ability to pay for graduate education.
-Student fellowships are critical to our effort to preserve opportunities for the next generation of public, nonprofit, and philanthropic leaders—leaders who reflect our socio-economic, racial, and cultural diversity.
+From our beginning in 1962, the Evans School was founded on the principle of access to leadership roles in public service, regardless of ability to pay for graduate education.
+Student fellowships are critical to our effort to preserve opportunities for the next generation of public, nonprofit, and philanthropic leaders—leaders who reflect our socioeconomic, racial, and cultural diversity.

 The Evans School consistently ranks among the top public affairs programs.
 In U.S. News & World Report’s latest rankings, the Evans School placed in the top 10 programs nationwide (9th overall) and earned additional recognition for exceptional programming in nonprofit management (3rd), environmental policy and management (6th), public management and administration (11th), and public policy analysis (13th).